SoleyIo/dtflw/README.md

 >
 > Thus, a pipeline is a sequence of notebooks chained by input-output tables.

+## Example
+> Take a look on [the demo project showcasing the framework](demos/dtflw_intro/README.md).

-Here is an example of a Databricks pipeline built using `dtflw`:
+Here is how a Databricks pipeline built with `dtflw` could look like:

 ```python
 # Notebook